 - Bookmark a few practical tips for transport, neighborhoods, and nightlife before you arrive.

-With the correct information, most destinations that look โscaryโ in the news turn out to be perfectly manageable in reality.
+With the correct information, many places that seem “scary” in the news are actually easy to handle.
 Thoughtful preparation, realistic expectations, and a calm, aware mindset will take you further than fear ever will.

 Dubai, Singapore, Tokyo, and Vienna consistently rank at the top.